Fiori-Tracker/fioritracker.github.io/docs/index.md

 ## Offer

-Please contact us to get an offer tailored to your needs.
+Contact us to get an offer.

 [Get an offer](contact.md){ .md-button .md-button--primary }

 [Get it for free](contact.md?free=true){ .md-button .md-button--primary }

-## Compatibility

-Compatible with SAP S/4HANA releases from 1610 to 2023.